 Political correctness, diversity and quotas: not what you thought they were

 Today, a Non-White atheist lesbian learns from the social culture (media, television) and higher education that there are “strikes” against her because of who she is, and that the "evil White, Christian-dominated patriarchy" will cut her down and discriminate against her.
-But businesses can get in big trouble for hiring too few people like her, even if the job applicants during hiring, who happen to be of that kind, are no value to the company and the better candidate for the position is somebody else.
+But businesses can get in big trouble for hiring too few people like her, even if another applicant is more qualified for the job.

 "In addition to the statements in the consent decree, Abercrombie & Fitch was required to hire 25 diversity recruiters.
 The recruiters are people of color, Asian Americans, and Latinos.
 Another mandatory position to be added to the company is the Vice President of diversity, who will oversee the progress of the company’s rate of completion of goals stated in the decree."

 So, in reality, the Non-White atheist lesbian is actually at an advantage.
-She may get hired simply because there are not enough people like her.
-Moreover, the more people an employer hires that aren't White or male, the less likely the employer is going to get hit with a discrimination lawsuit.
+She may get hired simply because there are not enough people like her according to some dubious metric.
+And that's the thing: the more people an employer hires that are like her, who aren't White or male, the less likely the employer is going to get hit with a discrimination lawsuit.
 What do you think are the consequences of such a mentality?

-When it comes time to finance one's education, there are a number of financial aid programs for the Non-White atheist lesbian, which Whites are not allowed to apply for.
-Here are a few of them below (Source: Guide to Scholarships for Minorities):
+Finally, when it comes time to finance one's education, there are a number of financial aid and scholarship programs for the Non-White atheist lesbian which Whites are not allowed to apply for.
+Here are a few of them below (source: Guide to Scholarships for Minorities):

 • APA- AIA Minority Scholarship Program